What is income protection?

-Either way it confirms that a sum of £3.44 billion (yes, that’s BILLION!) was paid out in insurance protection claims, reaching 128,500 customers or families in need as of 2014.
+The ABI confirms that a sum of £5.34 billion was paid out in insurance protection claims, reaching more than 200,000 customers or families in need as of 2018.

-This impressive figure equates to £9.4 million being paid out EVERY DAY last year, seeking to financially assist 350 individuals and their close family to better cope in often life-changing (if not career-threatening) situations which have struck out of the blue.
+This impressive figure equates to £14.5 million being paid out EVERY DAY last year, seeking to financially assist more than 550 individuals and their close family to better cope in often life-changing (if not career-threatening) situations on a day-to-day basis.

-For the record the ABI’s stats are comprised of data gathered from 90% of the protection insurance market here in the UK, and encapsulates individual policies such as life insurance, critical and terminal illness insurance, total permanent disability claims and of course the one we’re most concerned with here, income protection.
+The ABI’s statistics are comprised of data gathered from 90% of the protection insurance market here in the UK, and presents information about individual policies such as life insurance, critical and terminal illness insurance, total permanent disability claims and, of course, the one we’re most concerned with here, income protection.

-This reveals that 92.9% of claims were successfully paid-out to insured parties, while conversely 1,020 claimants were declined, equating to 7.1%.
+This reveals that 88.1% of claims were successfully paid-out to insured parties, while conversely, 3,075 claimants were declined, equating to 11.9%.

 Get a FREE income protection quote

-In the bigger protection insurance picture income protection pay-out success rates compared relatively favourably alongside those falling into the total permanent disability insurance category (64.1%), however not quite so impressive when depicted against term life (98.7%, which saw insurers offering this product stumping up in excess of £1.5 billion) and whole of life (99.98%, witnessing £540 million in policy settlements over the 12 month period in question) covers.
+Income protection pay-out success rates compared relatively favourably alongside those falling into the total permanent disability insurance category (70.2%).
+However, this is not quite so impressive when it comes to term life insurance (97.4%), which saw insurers stumping up in excess of £2.8 billion), and whole of life insurance with 99.98%, witnessing £577 million in policy settlements over the 12 month period in 2018.

-Income protection insurers also successfully challenged 1.020 more claimants than any other protective insurance policy did, excepting those seeking recompense from their critical illness policy (1,251), yet paid out less average claim amounts (£10,097) than other protection insurance products did (total permanent disability (£73,241) and terminal illness (£98,506) being chief among those which habitually paid out more to successful claimants in 2014).
+Income protection insurers paid out less average claim amounts (£22,058) than other protection insurance products did, with total permanent disability (£77,271) and critical illness (£70,925) being chief among those which habitually paid out more to successful claimants in 2018.